 Although all absolute indicators have a target of “yes,” an epicenter does not need to meet every single one to declare itself self-reliant.
 Therefore, it is possible that an epicenter scores “no” on some absolute targets, but has still made enough overall progress to obtain a score of 80% or higher.
 The only exceptions are required indicators, which are the epicenter land deed and its legal recognition; these indicators must be met in order for an epicenter to be declared self-reliant.

 Most self-reliance indicators are not absolute; they seek to track a positive trend.
 These indicators capture information about how an epicenter is progressing given its own context and efforts.
-Because The Hunger Project’s programs in Africa comprise a diverse selection of eight countries and over a million people from very different communities, some indicators have a target range.
+Because The Hunger Project’s programs in Africa comprise a diverse selection of nine countries and over a million people from very different communities, some indicators have a target range.

 A target range ensures that each epicenter demonstrates progress, but lower- and higher-performing epicenters can both still qualify.